 Pictured above: Minneapolis City FC (photo: Adam Gruenewald)

 3. Cheer on the Gopher women's soccer team

 Speaking of elite women’s soccer players, the University of Minnesota’s Twin Cities campus is home to one of only two Division I programs in the state (the other being St. Thomas).
 On the northern edge of the U of M’s St. Paul campus, the Golden Gopher women take the pitch at Elizabeth Lyle Robbie Stadium, named by NCAA.com as one of the top five venues to watch women’s college soccer.
-Established in 1993, the Minnesota program owns an all-time record of 314-215-54 and boasts three Big Ten regular season and three Big Ten Tournament championships.
-The Golden Gophers’ 2022 home schedule begins with an exhibition vs. Iowa State on Aug.
-12 and concludes on Oct.
-20 with a Big Ten match against Purdue.
+Established in 1993, the Minnesota program owns an all-time record of 322-223-57 and boasts three Big Ten regular season and three Big Ten Tournament championships.
+The Golden Gophers’ 2023 home schedule will be announced this summer.

 Pictured above: University of Minnesota women's soccer at Elizabeth Lyle Robbie Stadium (photo: Christopher Mitchell/U of M Athletics)